postsharp/Metalama.Documentation/content/conceptual/architecture/usage.md

 uid: validating-usage
 ---

-# Validating usage of a class, member, or namespace
+# Verifying usage of a class, member, or namespace

 When designing software, one of the most critical activities is defining _dependencies_ between components - i.e., defining who is allowed to call whom.
 In C#, this concept is called _accessibility_.
 To ensure optimal design, it is advisable always to grant the _least necessary_ accessibility.
 This idea is similar to the "need to know" principle in intelligence services and benefits software architecture by minimizing unintended _coupling_ between components and making it easier to change individual components in the future.